 Lack of repayment flexibility

-When you apply by text, you are asked for limited information.
+- When you apply by mobile message, you are asked for limited information.

-You will not have access to online loan calculators and sliding bars, allowing you to fine-tune your loan’s repayment terms.
+- You will not have access to online loan calculators and sliding bars, allowing you to fine-tune your repayment terms.

-If you are applying for by text, it is important that you choose an authorised lender.
+If you are applying by text, it is important that you choose an authorised lender.

 Loan brokers that operate using SMS messages may use your phone number for spam.

-You might be asked to send a text to an application number, only to find that you then receive dozens of texts or phone calls.
+You might be asked to send a text to an application number, only to find that you then receive dozens of messages or phone calls.

-When you apply for a loan direct by text, you will deal with just one lender.
+When you apply directly by text, you will deal with just one lender.
 If you apply through a broker, you may have many providers making contact to offer their loans.

 In some cases, continued text messages may count as harassment.
 They are likely to become an annoyance and could be hard to stop.